Restarting the Unified Manager virtual machine

 What you'll need

-The virtual appliance is powered on.
+The virtual appliance should be powered on.

-Select System Configuration > Reboot Virtual Machine.
+In the maintenance console, select System Configuration > Reboot Virtual Machine.